lizardfs/documentation/source/devguide/documentation.rst

   hs-pandoc-types
   py27-sphinx-1.4.4

-FreeBSD keeps its sphinx prety actual so there should be no problem in building the docs.
+FreeBSD keeps its sphinx pretty actual so there should be no problem in building the docs.

 Build-Process